 Among the platforms listed, Ameyo offers individual call insights through its “agent self-monitoring” feature.

-What’s more, it enables real-time call monitoring by supervisors and call recording so they can get back to them when needed.
+Moreover, it enables real-time call monitoring by supervisors and call recording so auditors can get back to them when needed.

 Process Street may be a unique platform in the list.
 Yet, call and contact centers use this to create SOPs, manage workflows, and organize monitoring processes using checklists.
 They even provide checklist templates that users can edit and utilize at their will.